gofynd/fdk-client-java/documentation/platform/CONFIGURATION.md

 ### updateAppFeatures
-Update features of sale channel
+Update the sales channel configuration and features